-Didier BERTRAND
+Didier BERTRAND1

 Bioengineering problematics, for instance the development of medical devices that can be implanted inside the body, raise problems that deal both with engineering and medical sciences.
 The ultimate goal is the improvement of the service provided to the patient with better functionalities, an improved durability and a reduction of secondary effects.
-These approaches imply the acquisition of knowledge on host tissues.
-To achieve this goal, this course will provide scientific students with essential knowledge in that field
+These approaches imply the acquisition of knowledge on host tissues and a general insight on human anatomy.
+To achieve this goal, this course will provide scientific students with essential knowledge in that field.

-Session 1 : General introduction to human anatomy (Arthrology, Myology, Kinesiology).
+Session 1: General introduction to human anatomy (Arthrology, Myology, Kinesiology).
 (2h)